 Recently named one of “Mazars Top 10 Most Influential Women in Water,” Xylem’s Dr. Christine Boyle is a water technology leader and innovator.
-Based on her research, she developed the Hidden Revenue Locator, cloud-based software that enables water utilities to target two key components of apparent loss: customer metering inaccuracies and customer data handling inaccuracies.
+Based on her research, she developed Xylem Revenue Locator, cloud-based software that enables water utilities to target two key components of apparent loss: customer metering inaccuracies and customer data handling inaccuracies.

 Dr. Boyle is dedicated to mentoring women in data and healthcare technology industries.
 She is also a trustee and governing board member of Cal Nevada American Water Works Association, an active member of ACEEE (Association of Women in Water, Environment, and Energy) and a volunteer judge for the annual Imagine H2O Water Technology Prize.